t3chn0m4g3/h0neytr4p/README.md

 | `-verbose` | `true` | `true` | Print log summaries to stdout |

 With `-wildcard=true`, every trap is loaded on both port `80` and port `443`, regardless of the port defined in the trap file.
 With `-wildcard=false`, traps are loaded only on their configured `BasicInfo.Port`.

+The Docker image uses `-wildcard=true` by default, so all bundled traps are available through the container's `80` and `443` listeners.
+Host-side aliases in `docker-compose.yml`, such as `2087:443`, do not create additional listeners inside h0neytr4p.

 With `-catchall=false`, payloads are captured only if the request path matches at least one configured trap path.
 With `-catchall=true`, payloads are captured even for unmatched paths.